 4. If the job lead is not right for you, help the recruiter with applicable leads and information whenever feasible

 A recruiter’s lifeline is found in the information he/she receives.
 By providing leads, you are not only helping your network (kudos!) but helping a recruiter can pay dividends in opportunity and in karma.
-Good recruiters will go the extra mile for people who provide them quality information.
+Good recruiters will go the extra mile for people who provide them with quality information.
 So if you help them, savvy recruiters will help you.

 5. Don't waste your recruiter's time